wyhaines/docs-test/docs/learn/tce/overview.md

 # Overview

 Core to the Topos ecosystem, the **Transmission Control Engine** (TCE) serves as the foundation for consistent cross-subnet communication.
-Supported by an unlimitedly scalable network of dedicated nodes that run a fully asynchronous broadcast protocol, the TCE innovates by reaching agreement quickly and securely on certificates without relying on consensus: the TCE is **consensusless**.
+Supported by an unlimitedly scalable network of dedicated nodes that run a fully asynchronous broadcast protocol, the TCE innovates by reaching agreement on certificates without relying on consensus: the TCE is **consensusless**.

 :::info